GhaidaALruwais/cse15l-lab-reports/LabReport3.md

 #### overview
 grep -l displays the names of the file that contains the specific pattern given
 #### grep -l "pattern" *
-returns the names of the files that contain "pattern" in current directory.
+returns the names of the files that contain "pattern" in the current directory.
 ```
 ghida04@MacBook-Pro-5 docsearch % cd technical
 ghida04@MacBook-Pro-5 technical % cd biomed